atsheehan/curriculum/lessons/rails-controllers/rails-controllers.md

 So then what?
 We ran our controller action, now we want to return something back to the user (HTML in this case).
 Rails by default will look for a template file named `app/views/<controller>/<action>.<format>`, so we expect that it rendered `app/views/articles/show.html.erb`.
 This is consistent with the HTTP request log above.

-#### The Rails controller vs. the Sinatra `server.rb` file
+### Rails vs. Sinatra

-The controller performs a very similar function to the `server.rb` or `app.rb` file in our Sinatra apps.
+The controller performs a very similar function to the `server.rb` or `app.rb` file in a Sinatra application.
 Let's take the `ArticlesController#show` action as an example:

 ```ruby
 # GET /articles/1